 So why go through the effort?

-It may mean canceling services you don’t need but want, like DVR or Netflix.
+It may mean canceling services you don’t need but want, like a DVR or Netflix.
 Then, you’d use the extra $50-$100 to pay off debt faster.

-People typically want better cars, better houses, and better lifestyles without much effort.
+People typically want better cars, houses, better houses, and better lifestyles without much effort.
 This is a recipe for disaster.
 Having this mentality will cause you to go into debt and constantly stress about money.